Gamma-Ray Bursts Observed by the Transiting Exoplanet Survey Satellite: Prompt Optical Counterparts and Afterglows of Swift-XRT Localized GRBs: TESS observations of GRBs

+\item GRB 210222B occurred in the observing gap during data downlink in Sector 35; hence, there is no data at the time of burst.
+However, we still searched for afterglow emission from this GRB in TESS, given the confident afterglow detections reported via GCN (e.g., \citealt{210222b_lco_afterglow,2021GCN.29546....1H}).
+This GRB also occurred less than 3 TESS pixels (1 arcmin) away from a known variable star TIC 385212568, with a magnitude of $T=11.4$.

-\item GRB 210419A suffers significant contamination from a nearby variable star (TIC 149597885) with a Gaia RP ($G_{\rm RP}$) magnitude\footnote{We use $G_{\rm RP}$ band for the comparison since it is very similar to the TESS passband.} of 15.9; the variability in this star is clearly visible in light curves for this star from previous sectors.
+\item GRB 210419A suffers significant contamination from a nearby variable star (TIC 149597885; 7'' sky separation, or $\lesssim$0.5 TESS pixels) with magnitude $T=15.9$.
+The variability in this star is clearly visible in light curves from previous sectors.

+\item Data for GRB 220623A were affected by time-varying backgrounds from Earthshine around and after the time of trigger.

-\item GRB 210222B occurred less than 3 TESS pixels (1 arcmin) away from a variable star TIC 385212568, which has $G_{\rm RP}$ = 11.3.
+\item GRB 230116D is less than 3 TESS pixels (60'') away from a $T = 13.5$ magnitude star, TIC\,253030410.
+Other nearby faint stars (which have $T \sim 18$) may also add noise to the light curve.

 \end{itemize}